 They’re Convenient

 Sure, cable rows and lat pulldowns can work wonders for the strength and size of your lats, but not everyone has access to those machines.
-That’s where dumbbells and dumbbell lat exercises truly shine.
+That’s where dumbbells and dumbbell lat exercises can truly shine.

 Dumbbell Lat Exercises: Final Thoughts

-There are many ways to target and strengthen these back muscles, but dumbbell lat exercises are among the best because they allow a greater range of motion than barbells, correct muscle imbalances, and offer unparalleled convenience.
+There are many ways to target and strengthen these back muscles, but dumbbell lat exercises are among the best because they allow for a greater range of motion than barbells, can correct muscle imbalances, and offer unparalleled convenience.

 So, the next time you want to hit your lats during your weekly back workout, grab a pair of dumbbells and give these exercises a try!